beltoforion/openai-ghostwriter/README.md

 <b>-t</b><br/> The topic to write about.
 Should be written in Quotation marks.
 <br/><br/>
 <b>-tmpl</b><br/> The template file used for output formatting.
 The layout of a template file is simple.
-It is a text file that needs to contain the two placeholders {TOPIC} and {CONTENT}.
+It is a text file that needs to contain the two placeholders {TOPIC}, {CONTENT} and optionally {VERSION}.
 The {TOPIC} placeholder will be replaced with the article topic and the {CONTENT} placeholder will be replaced with the HTML formatted article.
+The {VERSION} placeholder will be replaced with the script version.
 <br/><br/>
 <b>-o</b><br/> The output folder.
 If the folder does not exist it will be created.